particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="6.4.0"}}

 In Device OS 6.4.0 a new `PRE_STARTUP()` function was added.
-It is similar to `STARTUP()` but the behavior is defined.
-It was created as a separate macro to avoid breaking applications that depend on the previous `STARTUP()` behavior, which varies slightly between device platforms.
+If you need specific execution order guarantees and can deal with tighter limitations than `STARTUP()`, it is an option.

+If you have existing code that uses `STARTUP()`, it is not necessary to change it as both will continue to be supported.

+`PRE_STARTUP()` is guaranteed to run first before any `STARTUP()` or global object constructors.

 Additionally, `PRE_STARTUP()` is an optional C function, not a macro.
 The code goes in the body of the function, not as an argument to the macro as with `STARTUP()`.